rande/swFormExtraPlugin/README.md

 * swWidgetFormRadio : represents one radio HTML tag
 * swWidgetFormTrilean : represents a select HTML tag : yes, no and null
 * swWidgetFormjQueryStarRating : a star rating widget
+* swWidgetFormUploadify : multiple uploads using flash from http://www.uploadify.com/

 ## Validators